termux/termux-gui/README.md

 Releases on f-droid will be provided as soon as possible. ~~When there is a release, the f-droid badge at the top will show a version number.~~ The f-droid builds currently don't work, Github builds are the only option for now.
 [See this comment for links to install Termux and its plugins from Github](https://github.com/tareksander/termux-gui-python-bindings/issues/1#issuecomment-983797979).

-Protocol.md describes the Protocol used and the available functions you can use.
+[Protocol.md](Protocol.md) describes the Protocol used and the available functions you can use.
+[GUIProt0.proto](app/src/main/proto/GUIProt0.proto) contains teh documentation of the newer Protobuf-based protocol with more features.
 If you want to use overlay windows or be able to open windows from the background, go into the app settings for Termux:GUI, open the advanced section and enable "Display over other apps".

+### Features

+- buttons, switches, toggles, checkboxes, text fields, scrolling, LinearLayout
+- custom notifications
+- custom widgets
+- shared image buffers
+- GLES2 acceleration
+- WebView
+- Dialogs
+- Lockscreen Activities
+- Wake-lock
+- ...and more

 ### Comparison with native apps